 - An EKG that proves the condition is related to fainting or near fainting.

 - An arrhythmia that is not caused by a reversible medical condition.

 To prove that you meet these conditions, you’ll need to provide detailed medical records for 12 successive months, showing exams, lab results, EKG tests, treatment and response records, the names of places you were treated and all the procedures you’ve had.

 If you don’t meet the conditions for automatic approval under Listing 4.05, a doctor can still verify that atrial fibrillation interferes significantly with your work by completing a Residual Functioning Capacity form.
 Frequent dizziness, chest pain, weakness or shortness of breath may also qualify, and the same may be true for an inability to crawl, climb or stoop due to your arrhythmia.
 Chronic mental illness, including anxiety or depression, and multiple physical medical conditions may also contribute.
 Proof of all medical treatments is still required.

 If you don’t qualify for automatic approval, the SSA will carefully review all the records and forms you submit.
 Clear and complete documentation of your treatment and responses will help the SSA to determine your eligibility for Social Security payments.
 Qualified legal representation is available to help you through this sometimes complex and lengthy process.

-To discuss SSD and SSI claims or appeals, please call (215) 464-7200 or contact the attorneys of Chermol & Fishman, LLC.
 The initial consultation is free, and we never charge a fee until we win your case.